 - Rephrase what the interviewer has said to confirm your listening and understanding.

 - Try to decipher the main points of the conversation and, if possible, make some notes to help you remember key points.

-- Don’t be afraid of silence during a conversation; it’s a time to digest and reflect on what was said.
+- Don’t be afraid of silence during a conversation; this is a time to digest and reflect on what was said.

-Before heading into an interview test how good your listening skills are using this online quiz developed by MindTools.
+And before you head into an interview, you can test how good your listening skills are using this online quiz developed by MindTools.
 This will help you to determine where your weaknesses are and what you need to work on.

 Brush Up on Your Body Language

 Your body language refers to your unspoken communication that supplements your verbal communication.
-And when it comes to an interview, it’s the first thing an employer will notice in order to gauge your confidence and professionalism.
+And when it comes to an interview, it’s the first thing an employer will notice in order to gauge your confidence and professionalism, even when interviewing remotely.